Introducing Conversation Intelligence, powered by Loris ->

 Here's a quick overview of the core differences between Mixpanel and Contentsquare:

-• Contentsquare's autocapture technology automatically collects all user interactions without setup, enabling immediate insights and retroactive analysis.
+• Contentsquare's autocapture automatically collects all user interactions without setup, enabling immediate insights and retroactive analysis.
 Mixpanel relies primarily on manual event tracking, requiring significant engineering time and limiting analysis to only predefined interactions

 If you're looking for a new platform to improve your Experience Analytics, you've come to the right place!